Domestic responses to the Libyan civil war (2011): Business actions

 The Arabian Gulf Oil Company, the second largest state-owned oil company in Libya, announced plans to use oil funds to support anti-Gaddafi forces.
-On April 6, 2011 an oil tanker led by Libyan opposition was captured and sent to Qatar.
+On April 6, 2011, an oil tanker led by Libyan opposition was captured and sent to Qatar.
 The head of the National Oil Corporation and former prime minister, Shokri Ghanem, defected in Italy.

 By 27 February, Libya's biggest oil company, Agaco, turned against the Gaddafi government.

 Other leaders

 Islamic leaders and clerics in Libya, notably the Network of Free Ulema – Libya urged all Muslims to rebel against Gaddafi.

-The Warfalla, Tuareg and Magarha tribes have announced their support of the protesters.
+The Warfalla, Tuareg and Magarha tribes announced their support for the protesters.
 The Zuwayya tribe, based in eastern Libya, have threatened to cut off oil exports from fields in their part of the country if Libyan security forces continued attacking demonstrators.

 Former royals

 Libyan-throne claimant, Mohammed El Senussi, sent his condolences "for the heroes who have laid down their lives, killed by the brutal forces of Gaddafi" and called on the international community "to halt all support for the dictator with immediate effect."
 Senussi said that the protesters would be "victorious in the end" and calls for international support to end the violence.

 On 24 February, Senussi gave an interview to Al Jazeera English where he called upon the international community to help remove Gaddafi from power and stop the ongoing "massacre".
 He has dismissed talk of a civil war saying "The Libyan people and the tribes have proven they are united".

 Questioned about what shape a new government could take, and whether the 1951 royal constitution could be revived, Senussi said that such questions are "premature and are issues that are to be decided by the Libyan people," adding that for now the priority is to stop the "killing of innocent people."
 On whether he desires to return to Libya he says "The Senussi family considers itself as in the service of the Libyan people."
 When asked about reestablishing the monarchy, he stated that he "is a servant to Libyan people, and they decide what they want".

 The White House said it will not specify which individuals and groups it is working and reaching out with, when asked if it supports Senussi's calls for international support.

 In an interview with Asharq Al-Awsat, he stated that it is too early to answer if the monarchy in Libya could be restored and if he will be active in Libyan politics.
 He also says the main objective is to end the violence on the streets in Libya.